ANGSD-wrapper/angsd-wrapper/Tutorial.md

 ### Note: Mac Users Have Special Installation Requirements

 You will need to install all three of the basic dependencies to run, as well as the GNU Scientific Library.
 We recommend using [Homebrew](http://brew.sh/) to manage the installation process.
-If you use Homebrew, you can install all of the required dependencies with the following commands:
+If you use Homebrew, you can install all of the required dependencies from anywhere in your terminal with the following commands:

 ```shell
 brew install git